The greatness of individuals can be decided only by those who live after them, not by their

 - The greatness of individuals can be decided only by those who live after them, not by theircontemporaries.Write a response in which you discuss the extent to which you agree or disagree with thestatement and explain your reasoning for the position you tak 66

-- People who are the most deeply committed to an idea or policy are also the most critical of it.Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
-In deve 70
+- The human mind will always be superior to machines because machines are only tools of human minds.Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
+In d 66

 Grammar and spelling errors: